Ready to begin!

 Upload Passport and Required Documents into DOC

-If you are not already done so, upload the following documents into DOC immediately:
+If you have not already done so, upload the following documents into DOC immediately:

 - Passport